 “Wholesale” is a word that gets thrown around a lot in the retail industry, but what does it mean exactly?
 Wholesale is the “selling of goods in large quantities to be retailed by others.”
-While buying wholesale is appealing – particularly to boutique shop owners not looking to design the clothes they sell – using a wholesale supplier has its drawbacks.
+While buying your retail brand's apparel inventory from wholesale vendors might be appealing – particularly to boutique shop owners not looking to design the clothes they sell – using a wholesale fashion supplier has its drawbacks.

-Here are five things wholesale vendors won’t tell you.
+Here are five things that apparel wholesale vendors likely won’t tell you.

-Many boutique owners see wholesale as a way to circumvent designing clothes themselves.
-But, white label can accomplish the same goal at a cheaper price and with room for customization.
+Many boutique owners see wholesale inventory sourcing as a way to circumvent designing clothes themselves.
+However, boutiques and online fashion stores that source white label factory designs can accomplish the same goal at a cheaper price and with room for customization.

 So, what is white label?
 “White label describes a good or a service that one company makes for another company to rebrand as its own and sell to customers.”
 A white label clothing manufacturer will let you add your label to garments and sell them as your own brand.
-There are even some white label resources (like MakersValley) that give you the option of customizing a piece in the white label catalogue, like adjusting sleeve length or changing the color or print.
+There are even some white label resources that give you the option of customizing a piece in their white label factory design catalog, like adjusting sleeve length or changing the color or print.

-3) The Downsides of Selling Already Established Products
+3) The Downsides of Selling Already Established Clothing Products

 Boutique Hub has a Do’s and Dont’s blog for finding wholesalers.
 One of the Dont’s on this list is not to ask other brands for their wholesale vendors.
 Many brands try to keep their wholesale vendors under the radar so their competitors don’t find those vendors and sell the same clothes at a cheaper price.
 It would be nice if everyone abided by this advice, but that isn’t the case.
 There are a few people who will look for ways to find a brand’s wholesale vendor and take advantage of that information.
 In this vein, working with wholesale can be risky.

-With wholesale, you have less control of your brand, price, quality, and quantity.
-Working directly with a manufacturer instead affords you the ability to build your own brand.
+When you source wholesale fashion products, you have less control of your brand, price, quality, and quantity.
+Working directly with a clothing manufacturer instead affords you the ability to build your own brand.
 With the ability to create your own brand, comes the ability to control the prices you set for your products.
 Gone will be the days of low prices for the sake of battling the competition.

-Unlike wholesale, manufacturing your own product allows you to control the quality of your final product.
+Unlike in wholesale apparel sourcing, manufacturing your own product allows you to control the quality of your final product.
 Clothing factories have general guidelines concerning defective products.
 With wholesale, on the other hand, quality assurance is more of a luxury than a given.